xjellyx/gengo/README.md

-# gengo
+## gengo
-> gengo It is an automatic code generation tool that uses go:generate to generate corresponding addition, deletion, modification, and inspection logic and interfaces by defining a structure
+> gengo It is an automatic golang code  to generate corresponding addition, deletion, modification, and inspection logic and interfaces by defining a structure
 >
 > ** Thank you!**